google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

 ## Site colors

-To easily customize your site's colors, add SCSS variable overrides to `assets/scss/_variables_project.scss`.
-A simple example changing the primary and secondary color to two shades of purple:
+To customize your site's colors, add SCSS variable overrides to `assets/scss/_variables_project.scss`.
+For example, you can set the primary and secondary site colors as follows:

 ```scss
 $primary: #390040;